kolesarm/539b/readme.md

 I'll give weekly homework, which will be a mix of empirical exercises and critical summaries of assigned readings.

+# Topics

+1. The bootstrap: when does it work, when does it fail?
+[Notes](2024s_01_bootstrap.pdf)
+2. Linear regression.
+What does regression estimate when regresison function is not linear / treatment effects are heterogeneous?
+When is the estimand causal?
+Model-based versus design-based identification and inference.
+What variable to cluster on?
+[Notes](2024s_02_ols.pdf)
+3. Small-sample issues in linear regression: when do usual robust standard errors mislead and what to do instead.
+4. Instrumental variables.
+What does IV estimate when treatment effects are heterogeneous?
+How does inference change under heterogeneity?
+How to detect weak instruments and what, if anything, to do about them.
+5. Many instruments and judge designs.
+6. Shift-share instruments
+7. Regression discontinuity.
+Standard vs bias-aware approaches to inference.

 # Errors

 Please report typos and errors in the lecture notes by opening an issue.